sidheofhills/gmtk_jam_2021_horror/README.md

 5. **A WebGL format** for people to be able to play the game in the browser easily
     - to make the game run smoothly no matter how many monsters there're in the scene right at the moment and how fast the played kills them, I've made an ***ObjectPooling System***.
 It was **made from scratch** without using Unity's new feature of ObjectPooling, because at that time I didn't know about it
-    - to optimize a little more (the game is a clicker that detects the position of the player's mouse and I had to use Colliders for it, which is Physics and *is* expensive) I've experimented with different types of ***Colliders***, ***RigidBody***'s options and such to make it cost less
+    - to optimize a little more (the game is a clicker that detects the position of the player's mouse and I had to use Colliders for it, which is Physics and *is* expensive) I've experimented with different types of ***Colliders***, ***RigidBody***'s options (in my case 2d once) and such to make it cost less

 6. **An Ending**.
 I really wanted to make a game that can be completed and, as my resources are not that big, therefore, short
     - so I had to come up with a series of Events using ***Observer pattern*** linked with Time that lead to the Winning or Losing endings.